Th3lazykid/100DaysOfHacking/README.md

 - Hacking and Learning consistently for 100 days straight af. [yes, no breaks]
 - This Repo is one stop to all the resources shared on Twitter - [Th3lazykid](https://twitter.com/Th3lazykid).
 Following will cost you a $, kidding.
 - With having no good control over consistency and persistence, this is something hard and challenging, but let's do it.
+Baby Steps it is.

 # Objective